 Holly Tucker’s musical roots run deep and wide, her musical story beginning even before she was born.
-Holly is the youngest of three, born to Johnny and Cheryl Tucker, founders of the eighties Christian band, Revised Edition.
+Holly is the youngest of three children born to Johnny and Cheryl Tucker, founders of the eighties Christian band, Revised Edition.
 Holly grew up singing in the church and performing on various stages and at fairs and festivals around Texas.
-At age 14, Holly recorded her first full-length CD entitled ‘It’s about Time’.
-A year later she lent her voice to demos in Nashville, and, by the age of 17, had recorded a second full-length CD.
-As a freshman, at Baylor University in 2012, Holly was selected as an artist for a student-run record label and recorded an all-original 3-song EP entitled “Something To Be Said.”
+At age 14, Holly recorded her first full-length CD entitled It’s About Time.
+A year later she lent her voice to demos in Nashville, and, by the age of 17, had recorded a second full-length CD, "Love is What She Likes".
+In 2012, as a freshman at Baylor University, Holly was selected as an artist for a student-run record label and recorded an all-original 3-song EP entitled Something to Be Said.